Helping People And Corporations Move Into The New World Of Work

 What's one thing (or more, if you like) would you like Summit attendees to know about you before they hear your story?

-As we all bring our whole selves to work, we’ll find out people are quirky and wonderful.
+As we are now encouraged to “bring our whole selves to work”, we find out people are quirky and wonderful.
 But managers haven’t been coached on how to deal with quirky and wonderful people.
-Boomers and Generation Xers won’t understand what’s going on.
-We’ll need a lot more coaching and mentoring relationships to help us muddle through this.
+At the same time, Millennials haven’t had too much experience in the workplace to be able to navigate it well, and Boomers and Generation Xers are not familiar with the new landscape either.
+I believe we will need more coaching and mentoring relationships to help us muddle through this.